Geotextile

-Geotextiles are permeable fabrics which, when used in association with soil, have the ability to separate, filter, reinforce, protect, or drain.
-Typically made from polypropylene or polyester, geotextile fabrics come in two basic forms: woven (resembling mail bag sacking) and nonwoven (resembling felt).
+Geotextiles are versatile permeable fabrics that, when used in conjunction with soil, can effectively perform multiple functions, including separation, filtration, reinforcement, protection, and drainage.
+Typically crafted from polypropylene or polyester, geotextile fabrics are available in two primary forms: woven, which resembles traditional mail bag sacking, and nonwoven, which resembles felt.

 Geotextile composites have been introduced and products such as geogrids and meshes have been developed.
 Geotextiles are durable and are able to soften a fall.
 Overall, these materials are referred to as geosynthetics and each configuration—geonets, geosynthetic clay liners, geogrids, geotextile tubes, and others—can yield benefits in geotechnical and environmental engineering design.

 History

 Geotextiles were originally intended to be a substitute for granular soil filters.
-The original, and still sometimes used, term for geotextiles is filter fabrics.
-Work originally began in the 1950s with R.J.
-Barrett using geotextiles behind precast concrete seawalls, under precast concrete erosion control blocks, beneath large stone riprap, and in other erosion control situations.
+Geotextiles can also be referred to as filter fabrics.
+In the 1950s, R.J.
+Barrett began working using geotextiles behind precast concrete seawalls, under precast concrete erosion control blocks, beneath large stone riprap, and in other erosion control situations.
 He used different styles of woven monofilament fabrics, all characterized by a relatively high percentage open area (varying from 6 to 30%).
-He discussed the need for both adequate permeability and soil retention, along with adequate fabric strength and proper elongation and set the tone for geotextile use in filtration situations.
+He discussed the need for both adequate permeability and soil retention, along with adequate fabric strength and proper elongation and tone setting for geotextile use in filtration situations.

 Applications

-Geotextiles and related products have many applications and currently support many civil engineering applications including roads, airfields, railroads, embankments, retaining structures, reservoirs, canals, dams, bank protection, coastal engineering and construction site silt fences or geotube.
+Geotextiles and related products have many applications and currently support many civil engineering applications including roads, airfields, railroads, embankments, retaining structures, reservoirs, canals, dams, bank protection, coastal engineering and construction site silt fences or to form a geotextile tube.
+Geotextiles can also serve as components of other geosynthetics such as the reinforcing material in a bituminous geomembrane.
 Usually geotextiles are placed at the tension surface to strengthen the soil.
 Geotextiles are also used for sand dune armoring to protect upland coastal property from storm surge, wave action and flooding.
 A large sand-filled container (SFC) within the dune system prevents storm erosion from proceeding beyond the SFC.
 Using a sloped unit rather than a single tube eliminates damaging scour.

 Erosion control manuals comment on the effectiveness of sloped, stepped shapes in mitigating shoreline erosion damage from storms.
 Geotextile sand-filled units provide a "soft" armoring solution for upland property protection.
 Geotextiles are used as matting to stabilize flow in stream channels and swales.

 Geotextiles can improve soil strength at a lower cost than conventional soil nailing.
 In addition, geotextiles allow planting on steep slopes, further securing the slope.

 Geotextiles have been used to protect the fossil hominid footprints of Laetoli in Tanzania from erosion, rain, and tree roots.

 In building demolition, geotextile fabrics in combination with steel wire fencing can contain explosive debris.

 Coir (coconut fiber) geotextiles are popular for erosion control, slope stabilization and bioengineering, due to the fabric's substantial mechanical strength.
 Coir geotextiles last approximately 3 to 5 years depending on the fabric weight.
 The product degrades into humus, enriching the soil.